anorangesky/katacoda-scenarios/jest-tutorial/step2.md

 Ok, so now when you understand react components, the structure of our dummy project, and have installed npm - it is time to dive into Jest.

 ## But first - React Testing Library
 Projects that got created with `Create React App` have by default support for React Testing Library.
 It is a set of helpers that let you test React components similar to how one tests other JavaScript code, aka. without having to rely on their implementation details.

-Helpers such as:
-  - Finding form elements, links, and buttons from their text or label (or using the `data-testid` to find elements whose label or context doesn't make sense)
-The testing library builds on the DOM - nodes, which means that the tests run similarly to how the user would interact with the elements on the page.
+The React testing library builds on DOM - nodes, which means that the tests run similarly to how the user would interact with the elements on the page.
 In this way, it encourages better testing practices as it allows your tests to give you more confidence that your application will work when a real user uses it.

 ## Arrange, Act, Assert
 Examples of helpers in the typical test flow: